OWASP/www-chapter-rochester/index.md

 ---

 ## Welcome
-Welcome to the local Rochester Chapter homepage!
+Welcome to the Rochester, NY Chapter.

-If you or your organization is interested in sponsoring or hosting a meeting please contact one of the local officers listed in the side bar.
+If you are interested in presenting, sponsoring, or hosting a meeting, please reach out to the chapter leaders.

 ## Upcoming Meetings
 {% include chapter_events.html group=page.meetup-group %}